zwbetz-gh/zwbetz/content/projects/index.md

 toc: false
 ---

-## Various

-- [Dotfiles](https://github.com/zwbetz-gh/dotfiles) -- Gluing things together with Bash
-- [TODO CLI](https://github.com/zwbetz-gh/todo-cli) -- Get sh*t done via command line
-- [PleaseJS Color Generator](https://github.com/zwbetz-gh/github-pages-deploy-pleasejs) -- Make a random, pleasing color.
-Courtesy of PleaseJS and GitHub Pages
-- [MkDocs Template](https://github.com/zwbetz-gh/mkdocs-template) -- The no-excuses template to document your project

 ## Teaching

-- [Make a Hugo Blog From Scratch](https://github.com/zwbetz-gh/make-a-hugo-blog-from-scratch) -- In my opinion, Hugo’s current quick start is ample.
+- [Make a Hugo Blog From Scratch]({{< relref "make-a-hugo-blog-from-scratch" >}}) -- In my opinion, Hugo’s current quick start is ample.
 It does just what the name says, gets you started you quickly.
 Still, there have many requests on the forums for a tutorial that dives deeper than the quick start, and gets into some templating basics.
 The thing you’re reading is my go at that.
 Starting from scratch, we’ll build a Hugo blog.
-- [Build a Search Bar for Your Hugo Blog With a JSON Index and Some Vanilla JS](https://github.com/zwbetz-gh/build-a-search-bar-for-your-hugo-blog-with-a-json-index-and-some-vanilla-js) -- My blog has become a personal knowledge base of sorts.
+- [Build a Search Bar for Your Hugo Blog With a JSON Index and Some Vanilla JS]({{< relref "build-a-search-bar-for-your-hugo-blog-with-a-json-index-and-some-vanilla-js" >}}) -- My blog has become a personal knowledge base of sorts.
 As it’s grown, doing the usual Command + F for browser-search doesn’t always cut it.
 I sometimes need to search for keywords within a blog post, yet only titles are shown on the blog list page.
 So, that’s my problem, but how to fix it?
+- [Write Your Own Short and Long Option Parser in Bash]({{< relref "write-your-own-short-and-long-option-parser-in-bash" >}}) -- Writing your own option parser in Bash is not so bad once you know the syntax.
+You can even support short and long options.
+An option can be a flag, or it can accept an argument.
+We'll showcase this in a simple greeter script.

 ## Hugo Themes